 Original SEGA Saturn Controller

-The SEGA Saturn originaly came with a larger beefier controller than it’s Japanese counterpart came with.
+The SEGA Saturn originally came with a larger beefier controller than it’s Japanese counterpart came with.
 This was assumed to be better for the larger American hands!

 This controller is basically an evolution of the SEGA Genesis 6-button controller.
 You have the same 8-way directional D-pad, 6 action buttons, smaller XYZ buttons across the top and larger ABC buttons below.
 A start button is located in the middle.
 This was SEGA’s first controller to feature the now standard shoulder buttons.
-On this controller they are large and conver the whole back of the controller from front to back.
+On this controller they are large and take up the top corners of the controller.

-These are good sturdy controllers that hold up well and really it just comes down to preference between this one and the smaller version below.
+These are good sturdy controllers that hold up well.
+It just comes down to preference between this one and the smaller version below.

 The 2nd SEGA Saturn Controller

 With the release of the 2nd version fo the SEGA Saturn the controller was changed to the same smaller version that the Japanese Saturn originally shipped with.
-This one is noticably smaller than the original but functions is the exact same way.
-It has all the same button layout as the original jsut more compact.
-The shoulder button are changed a bit and are now just pressable from the very top.
+This one is noticeably smaller than the original but functions is the exact same way.
+It has the same button layout as the original.
+The shoulder buttons were changed a bit and are now only pressable from the top.

-This guy is easier to handle for those with smaller hands and is gernerally easier to find.
+This guy is easier to handle for those with smaller hands and is generally easier to find.

 SEGA Saturn Games

-The SEGA Saturn along with the SONY Playstation 1 were the first consoles to focus on 3D Polygon based games.
-While the SEGA Saturn is quite capable of polygon gaming it was harder to harness it’s capabilities than the Playstation was due to some internal chip designs by SEGA.
-This lead to many games that appeared on both systems looking slightly better on the SONY.
-But don’t fret to much it can still hold it’s own.
+The SEGA Saturn along with the SONY PlayStation 1 were the first consoles to focus on 3D Polygon based games.
+While the SEGA Saturn is quite capable of 3D gaming it was tougher to program for than the PlayStation due to internal chip designs by SEGA.
+This led to many games that appeared on both systems looking slightly better on the SONY.
+But don’t fret to much it can still hold its own.
 Where the Saturn really excelled was with 2D games.
-Where the SONY Playstation has the edge in the 3D realm, the Saturn has the edge in 2d based games.
-So fighting games like Marvel Superheroes and platformers generally had an edge on the Saturn.
+Where the SONY PlayStation has the edge in the 3D realm, the Saturn has the edge in 2D based games.
+So fighting games like Marvel Superheroes and platformers generally played better on the Saturn.

-SEGA Saturn liek the SEGA CD games were of course, CD based.
-These are regular CDs and not DVDs so they had about 700 meg of storage.
+The SEGA Saturn games are of course, CD based.
+These are regular CDs and not DVDs so they have about 700 meg of storage.

 The back of the case had an insert with the standard game information and pics.
 This sheet could be removed by popping the black plastic along the left edge of the case out (easy to do and easy to put back in).

 These cases are a bit fragile.
 The hinges on the top and bottom that hold the cover flap often break.
-The front and back of the case can also have cracks.
-But with the cover and back insert able to easily be removed, you can switch everything out to a case in better shape if you want to.
+The front and back of the case often have cracks.
+But with the cover and back insert easily removed, you can switch everything out to a case in better shape if you want to.

 The pack-in games and a couple of games the SEGA sent you via mail came in a small cardboard CD sleeve.